-Meditation Central provides information about the free meditation classes and workshops being offered throughout the central North Island by members of the New Zealand Sri Chinmoy Centre.
+Meditation Central provides information about the free meditation classes and workshops being offered in Taupo and throughout the central North Island by members of the New Zealand Sri Chinmoy Centre.
 Our classes are free of charge at the request of our spiritual teacher Sri Chinmoy, who encouraged his students to offer meditation classes in the spirit of oneness and peace.
 Our goal is to inspire others to explore their inner potential and to discover the many positive and practical benefits of meditation.

 One of the key factors in learning to meditate is the realisation that there is no one 'correct way' or 'special technique' that works for everyone.
 Each of us has varying needs and personalities as we are all at different points in our evolution.
 It is these factors that dictate how we interact in the world and therefore we each need to discover a way of meditating that suits our individual nature.
 Taking this beautiful expression of diversity into consideration, our classes endeavour to offer a broad range of simple yet effective meditation techniques in order for participants to try different approaches to their meditation practice and experience.
 These include: